Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems: Generalization to Novel Data

 It is important to understand whether the computed sycophancy scores generalize to new questions that are quite different from those seen as part of the score computation.
 To this end, we re-ran the main experiments on 15 new subjects (abstract\_algebra, anatomy, astronomy, clinical\_knowledge, college\_chemistry, college\_computer\_science, conceptual\_physics, econometrics, global\_facts, high\_school\_geography, high\_school\_psychology, logical\_fallacies, moral\_scenarios, philosophy, world\_religions) using 15 samples from each.

 We notice very similar plots to those in the main paper's experiments (absolute $+14\%$ over baseline), indicating that the scores do generalize and are a fair metric of sycophancy generally of the different models for multiple-choice questions.
+Final accuracy on the novel subjects is shown in Figure \ref{fig:new-subjects-accuracy}, and post-discussion sycophancy under the SCS, AR, and CS metrics is shown in Figures \ref{fig:new-subjects-swk}, \ref{fig:new-subjects-ar}, and \ref{fig:new-subjects-cs} respectively.